frypatch/The-Price-of-Remembering/book/CHAPTER_35.md

 THE SMOKE STILL ROSE from where the mangonel had been, black and thick against the sky.
 I leaned against the cold stone, my shoulder burning, my breath shallow.
 Every motion sent a sharpness through me, like broken glass grinding bone to splinters.

 Below, Fascino’s men dragged timbers from the wreckage, lashing them into ladder frames.
 Others whirled grappling hooks through the air.
-And where the mangonel’s stones had torn the parapet, some tested the rubble, seeking holds.
+And where the mangonel’s stone had torn the inner parapet, some tested the rubble, seeking holds.

 Sim stood at the top, exposed, his eyes sharp on the broken wall below.
 He watched them probe the wreckage, testing paths.
 “There,” he said, pointing to where the mangonel’s blow had carved a rough line upward.
 “That’s the only path up.”
 He gestured to the nearest guard.
 “If anyone makes it past that point, drop them.
 Make every arrow count.”